 The big box giant Wal-Mart is under attack again, this time by a coalition of varied opponents.
-The group, named “Wal-Mart Watch,” took out an ad in The New York Times last Wednesday, accusing the retailer “of low pay and meager employee benefits that force their workers to rely on Medicaid, food stamps, and federal housing to survive,” according to an Associated Press report.
+The group, named “Wal-Mart Watch,” took out an ad in The New York Times last Wednesday, accusing the retailer “of low pay and meager employee benefits that force their workers to rely on Medicaid, food stamps, and federal housing to survive,”.

 The Sierra Club, which has long opposed urban sprawl, is one of the groups involved with Wal-Mart Watch.
 This ad campaign is the latest in a series of scathing critiques of Wal-Mart.
 The May issue of Christianity Today contains an article detailing some of the efforts of Christian activists questioning the practices of the chain, “Deliver Us from Wal-Mart?” by Jeff M. Sellers.

 And that’s not all.
 Bread For the World’s Hunger Report 2005 (PDF; page 24) contains a short article rebuking Wal-Mart.
 Here’s the text: